sophiebaud11/simple_slack-1/README.md

     var bigBox = document.querySelector('#big-box')
     bigBox.innerHTML = "NEW TEXT HERE";
     ```
     What we're doing here is looking through the document (i.e. your webpage) for an element with an `id` equal to `#big-box`, and we are storing that element in the variable `bigBox`.
-We are then changing the `innerHTML` to be a message of our choosing.
+We are then changing the `innerHTML` of `bigBox` to be a message of our choosing.
 Save this, reload your page, and you should see your new message show up in the big box.
-6.
+6. _functions_ // simple
+7. _functions_ // addEventListener
+8. _conditionals_ // add additional buttons to div and do event delegation?
+9. _arrays_
+10. _objects_
+11. _loops_
+12. _other libraries_ // YouTube or Vimeo API? (insert player, change h1 to video title, insert marker button, display marker ts)

 ## Creating routes and views
 1. Take a look at lines 10 & 27 in `app.js`.
 You'll note that they require `routes/index.js` and declare that we'll use whatever's there when users make requests at the `'/'` endpoint (i.e. the root of the site we're building).
 To see what's currently going on in more detail, let's open up `/routes/index.js` in the left pane on Atom and `/views/index.ejs` in the right pane.
 In `index.js` we find the following: